Electrical

 Maintenance Electrician / General Building Maintenance Technician Training in Ghana – Practical Skills for Electrical and Facility Repairs

 The Maintenance Electrician / General Building Maintenance Technician training program in Ghana is designed to equip students with essential skills for building maintenance and electrical repair work across residential, commercial, and institutional facilities.
-This practical training is ideal for individuals looking to work in facilities management, housing estates, offices, schools, or small businesses in Ghana.

 This role covers a wide range of general building repairs, with a focus on: